Aliases for ID3 Gene

 GeneCards Summary for ID3 Gene

 ID3 (Inhibitor Of DNA Binding 3, HLH Protein) is a Protein Coding gene.
-Among its related pathways are Circadian rythm related genes and ID signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein domain specific binding.
+Diseases associated with ID3 include Fibrodysplasia Ossificans Progressiva and Mature B-Cell Neoplasm.
+Among its related pathways are Adipogenesis and Wnt / Hedgehog / Notch.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein domain specific binding.
 An important paralog of this gene is ID2.

 UniProtKB/Swiss-Prot for ID3 Gene